dwalleck/tempest-cmd-drafts-specs/abstract-remote-client.rst

-To allow Tempest tests to run regardless of the operating system of the configured image, the remote client should provide a generic interface that can be implemented for any operating system.
+To allow Tempest tests to run regardless of the operating system of the configured image, the remote client should provide a generic interface that can be implemented for any guest operating system.

-Proposed change
+Proposed Change
 ===============

 The proposed solution to this design issue is to provide extendable base